Opendatasoft Data Portal Solution Now Available on SAP® Store

 By integrating with SAP Datasphere, the Opendatasoft Data Portal solution delivers compelling data experiences to customers.

-BOSTON, MASSACHUSETTS, UNITED STATES, March 6, 2024 /EINPresswire.com/ -- Opendatasoft, today announced that its Data Portal solution is now available on SAP® Store, the online marketplace for SAP and partner offerings.
+Boston and Paris, March 6, 2024 - Opendatasoft, today announced that its Data Portal solution is now available on SAP® Store, the online marketplace for SAP and partner offerings.
 The Opendatasoft Data Portal solution integrates with SAP Datasphere and delivers compelling data experiences to customers.

 “As data volumes grow across organizations, making data assets easily available to all internal and external audiences, including non-technical users, is vital in order to turn data into value and increase efficiency and transparency, decrease costs, and manage risk,” said Jean-Marc Lazard, CEO and co-founder of Opendatasoft.
 “Through our global partnership with SAP, customers using SAP Datasphere can now provide their internal and/or external audiences with compelling data experiences through our data portal solution, driving seamless data sharing and reuse.”